jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/changing-the-oam-ip-configuration-using-horizon.rst

 If alarms are not cleared after a few minutes, lock and unlock the worker nodes to apply any other incomplete configuration changes.

+For more information about the default firewall rules, see :ref:`Default Firewall Rules <security-default-firewall-rules>`.

+For more information about modifying the firewall options, see :ref:`Modify Firewall Options <security-firewall-options>`.